 Eventually, the deterioration of a disc can progress to the point that a bulge in the disc’s surface can place pressure on a nearby nerve, nerve root, or the spinal cord itself.
 This nerve compression can cause painful symptoms.
 In the event that a bulging disc actually ruptures, this condition is called a herniated disc.

-If you are experiencing bulging disc symptoms, visit your doctor right away for an examination.
+If you are experiencing bulging disc symptoms, visit your physician right away for an examination.
 Your symptoms might include pain, tingling, muscle weakness, muscle spasms, or numbness, all of which can radiate from the damaged disc into the shoulders, arms, or hands, as well as the hips, legs, and feet.
 Physical activity – as well as bending, sneezing, coughing, and other movements – can all exacerbate these symptoms.

 If you have been diagnosed with a bulging disc and conservative, nonsurgical treatments have failed to bring you relief from your symptoms, please contact Laser Spine Institute today to learn more about our safe, effective endoscopic procedures.
 Our minimally invasive, outpatient procedures to treat bulging discs are alternatives to traditional back surgery.
 Contact us today for a free MRI or CT scan review.